deepuHub/deepuhub.github.io/pages/MyChoiceOfPhoneOS.md

 Honestly, I wrote this post to answer myself, to make myself realize to use what suits for me and what I  Love to use.

-**And you know!!** these debates of which smartphones to use are not ending soon, However I would encourage people to Try/Learn new things and Try/Learn new phones because its fun and out of your comfort zone, And anyways most of the phones have to be upgraded after couple of years :-)
+And you KNOW these debates of which smartphones to use are not ending soon, However I would encourage people to try/Learn new things and Try/Learn new phones because its fun and out of your comfort zone, And anyways most of the phones have to be upgraded after couple of years :-)

 Moreover Switching from [App to And](https://www.android.com/switch/) or [And to App]() turns out not so difficult these days.